 €€€ | Jewish-Roman Cuisine | Outdoor Seating

-If you are looking for a more elegant lunch or dinner and possibly to sit outside, Piperno is great.
-It is considered “high-end” but not over-priced.
+If you’re looking for a more elegant lunch or dinner and possibly outdoor seating, Piperno is great.
+It’s considered high-end but not over-priced.
 The food is possibly the best quality Jewish cuisine in Rome as higher prices normally signal higher quality ingredients.

-You can sit inside our outside and be waited on by professional white-jack waiters at this lovely jewel in the Jewish Ghetto.
-It is an old-school formal experience that will likely be added to your long-term memories of Rome!
+You can sit inside or outside and be waited on by professional waiters at this lovely gem in the Jewish Ghetto.
+It’s an old-school formal experience that will likely become a fond memory of Rome!

 Address: Via Monte dè Cenci, 9